 Noticed that I didn't include apple cider vinegar in the list.
 I find its smell and flavor are too overpowering to make it as a dipping sauce.
 But if you must use it, combine it with a milder vinegar to dilute

-How to make it
+How to Make It

 That is it!
 Easy peasy!

-Shelf life and Storage
+Shelf Life and Storage

 This vinegar dipping sauce can last up to 3 months if refrigerated properly.

-Store in an air-tight glass jar or bottle.
+Store in an air-tight glass tall jar or bottle.
 Refrigerate to keep the flavor fresh.
 Remember it should be air-tight as the onion smell can get stronger the longer it marinates.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for all of the latest updates.